-- Secondly, the power is 40 volts peak to peak.
+- Secondly, the power is 40 watts peak to peak.
 However, you can’t say the power of the amplifier is 40 watts because it is only that at the peaks of each sine wave, not at any other time.

 Average Continuous Power

-That’s right, the effective working power is half the peak to peak power.
+That’s right, the effective working power is half the peak power.
 In fact it is the average of the power sine wave.
-The average power is the power level the amp should be able to produce continuously.
+The average power is the power level the amplifier should be able to produce continuously.
 Hence it is known as the average continuous power.
 Specifications should use the average continuous power to state the amplifier power.
 “Continuous power” is a shortened term of “average continuous power”.
 Both terms refer to the (average) continuous power, or sustainable power, which an amplifier can produce with the specified load.

 Unfortunately marketing people don’t like saying their amplifier has a power of only 20 watts, when they consider they can truthfully say it has a maximum power of 40 watts.
 Which one would you buy, a 20 watt amplifier or a 40 watt amplifier?
 When looking at amplifier power, compare apples with apples – always use average continuous power, or the incorrectly termed RMS power (wrong term but correct power value).

 However, it is legitimate to say what the amplifier’s peak power is.
 In the case of our example, it is 40 watts peak.
 But, peak power should always be accompanied with the phrase “peak power” or something similar.
 Peak power is often referred to as instantaneous power.
 Sometimes dynamic power is also used to describe the peak power.